strapdata/elassandra/README.md

 Maan, that twitter index might get big (in this case, index size == valuation).
 Let's see if we can structure our twitter system a bit differently in order to support such large amounts of data.

 Elasticsearch supports multiple indices, as well as multiple types per index.
-In the previous example we used an index called @twitter@, with two types, @user@ and @tweet@.
+In the previous example we used an index called *twitter*, with two types, *user* and *tweet*.

 Another way to define our simple twitter system is to have a different index per user (note, though that each index has an overhead).
 Here is the indexing curl's in this case: